davemateer/chblog/_posts/2021-10-25-ephesians-2-racial-prejudice.markdown

 I would argue that it does matter.
 We rightly object if someone misinterprets Scripture and arrives at a false conclusion, such as citing 1 Timothy 2:5[^2] to prove that Jesus is less than divine, or Titus 2:11[^3] to endorse universalism.
-But we shoot the leg out from underneath us if we adopt similar hermeneutic shortcuts, **even if the conclusions we arrive at happen to be true in and of themselves**.
+However, we must reject not only the **conclusions** of these errors, but also the hermeneutical **process**.
+Adopting a less rigorous approach to Scripture will, over time, have serious consequences for Biblical literacy, even if the conclusions we arrive at happen to be true in and of themselves.

 In teaching God’s Word, we are not only communicating what to think, but also modeling for others how to interpret the Bible for themselves.
-I fear that sometimes—in the name of being relevant—we emphasize _what_ to think at the expense of _how_ to think.
-One simple benchmark, I would suggest, is that the main point of the message should be the same as the main point of the passage itself.
+I fear that sometimes—in the name of being relevant—we emphasize to our listeners _what_ to think at the expense of _how_ to think.
+One simple benchmark, I would suggest, is that the main point of the message should be the same as the main point of the passage itself.[^4] Consistently modelling this approach is, I believe, a better way of equipping our listeners to discern the voice of God in their own study of his word, and guard against being “tossed here and there by waves and carried about by every wind of doctrine.”

-It’s not as if there are no passages of Scripture that speak directly to issues of prejudice or social justice.
-To cite a single example, the central question of the parable of the Good Samaritan is “Who is my neighbor?”, and the teaching of Jesus clearly answers that in a way that leaves no place for tribalism or religious justification of indifference.

 {% include footnote-break.html %}